jamesjcooper/jamesjcooper.github.io/_posts/2018-10-31-datacleaning.md

     dtypes: float64(2), int64(1), object(9)
     memory usage: 56.3+ KB

-I like to get some basic info, and then reset the index and calculate the percentage of complete data you have, data with no missing values in each column.
-Here we can see the 26% of the age category is missing, nearly 19% of the income category, etc. Also taking the sum using the isna() function in Python will give the count of missing values per column.
+I like to get some basic info, then reset the index and calculate the percentage of complete data you have, data with no missing values in each column.
+Here we can see the 26% of the age category is missing, nearly 19% of the income category, 18% of gender and 14% of region.
+Also taking the sum using the isna() function in Python will give the count of missing values per column.
 To get the row count we would just specify axis = 1.
 Below is just column count:
 ```python
 bank_data.columns